|

 Sven Smit, a senior partner in the Amsterdam office.

-The authors wish to thank Nick de Cent, as well as José Álvares, Cristina Barrantes, Darien Ghersinich, Yifei Liu, Marianthi Marouli, Tomasz Mataczynski, Frances Matamoros, Jose Maria Quiros, Erik Rong, Valeria Valverde, Nikol Vargas, and Sebastian Vargas for their contributions to this article.
+The authors wish to thank Nick de Cent, as well as José Álvares, Cristina Barrantes, Darien Ghersinich, Yifei Liu, Marianthi Marouli, Tomasz Mataczynski, Frances Matamoros, Jose Maria Quiros, Erik Rong, Valeria Valverde, and Sebastian Vargas for their contributions to this article.

 |